WWE SmackDown vs. Raw 2010: Match gameplay

 SmackDown vs. Raw 2010 features new additions to match gameplay.
 A new feature that has been added is the "THQ Training Facility", a tutorial option.
 The player is able to choose a superstar, their non-player character opponent (or they may choose to play with another player), the match type, and the game or match settings.
 During the match, various pop-ups will appear with different instructions on how to perform actions, such as the grapples or maneuvers available to be performed.
-There are over 100 training tips available to the player.

 For the first time since WWE SmackDown vs. Raw 2007, the game features four strong grapples, with players now also able to switch between each grapples.
 Other new move positions include moves involving superstars standing on the ring's apron and a change in ground grapples with side grapple moves and separate moves for opponents depending whether they are on their stomach or back.
 All diving attacks were reanimated to look more realistic.